 Is there any essential difference between the detail design of landscape architecture and of architecture?
-It is very common to discuss the detail design in architectural realm, as evidenced by a number of research works and publications focusing on the rationality and logics of the wooden structure of traditional Japanese architecture that praise its beauty.
-On the other hand, it is not so easy to find any discussion of the detail design of the traditional gardens in Japan, because most are on its semantics and symbolization of the style.
-The stone formation in the dry garden has been explained from the viewpoint of Buddhist symbolization or sometimes of the spiritual representation, and not from the viewpoint of its functional, structural reason, in other words, as the matter of engineering.
+It is very common to discuss detail design in the architectural realm, as evidenced by a number of research works and publications focusing on the rationality and logics of the wooden structure of traditional Japanese architecture that praise its beauty.
+On the other hand, it is not so easy to find any discussion of detail designs of the traditional gardens in Japan, because most focus on the semantics and symbolization of their style.
+For example, the stone formation in the dry garden has been explained from the viewpoint of Buddhist symbolization or sometimes of the spiritual representation, and not from the viewpoint of its functional, structural reason, in other words, as a matter of engineering.

 Anyone requiring accessibility accommodations should contact the events office at (617) 496-2414 or email@example.com.